edwhu/hueds/README.md

   - Transfer Learning: We have trained a model on one robot / environment / task.
 How can we transfer it to new situations?
 - Reinforcement Learning (RL)
   - Model-based RL: How can we train predictive models and leverage them for control?
-  - Sample-efficient Exploration: Slow and inefficient data collection is a core issue for robot learning.
+  - Sample-efficient Exploration: Slow data collection is a core issue for robot learning.
 How can we efficiently explore the environment to autonomously collect interesting data?